Three Lebanese soldiers killed near Syria border

 Tuesday's shooting took place before dawn near the town of Arsal, in an area used by Syrian rebels and their Lebanese backers to smuggle arms and fighters into Syria.

-The military was searching for the gunmen, who may have fled into neighboring Syria, Defense Minister Fayez Ghosn said.
+The military was searching for the gunmen, who may have fled into neighbouring Syria, Defence Minister Fayez Ghosn said.

 President Michel Suleiman condemned the killings which he said were "part of a series of criminal terrorist acts trying to spread turmoil in the country".
 Hezbollah also called them a "terrorist crime" which threatened the whole country.